re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ## Bonus: Code splitting

-It's worth noting as another advantage, that in this example we've decided to have the all the state definition in a single file, as the example is small enough and it's easier to explain.
-However, in a real application you can split and collocate the state to each of the relevant bits of your application, and it will play nice with code-splitting if you were to use lazy imports.
+As another advantage, it's worth noting that in this example we've decided to keep all the state defined in a single file: The example is small enough, and it's easier to explain this way.
+However, in a real application you can split and co-locate the state in each of the relevant parts of your application, and it will play nicely with code-splitting, if you were to use lazy imports.
 Let's quickly try this to see how it plays a big role in load time.

-For this example, one bit of the application that can be split from the main app is the page for issue details: That page won't be needed until the user clicks on one of the issues, so it's a perfect starting point.
+For this example, one part of the application that can be split from the main app is the page for issue details: It won't be needed until the user clicks on one of the issues, so it's a perfect starting point.

-With React-RxJS we can just move those streams that are only used by that page in a separate file.
-Let's put it next to where it will be used, the IssuesDetailsPage and IssuesComments components:
+With React-RxJS we can just move the streams that are only used by that page into a separate file.
+Let's put it next to where it will be used, the `IssuesDetailsPage` and `IssuesComments` components:

 ```ts
 import {